stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Live Metrics Stream window displays information for the two online servers.
 Displaying line and point graphs including incoming requests, outgoing requests, and overall health.
 To the side is a list of Sample Telemetry information. ](media/image70.png 'Live Metrics Stream window')

-10. Leave the Live Metrics Stream window open once again, and close the console window for the image upload.
+10. Leave the Live Metrics Stream window open once again and close the console window for the image upload.
 Debug the UploadImages project again, then enter **2** and press **ENTER**.
 This will upload 1,000 new photos.

     ![The Command prompt window displays with image uploading information.](media/image71.png 'Command prompt window')